marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 That is, if we want to create a representation of something like an if-expression or a binary operation in LLVM-IR, we need to place it in such a module container.
 The type of such a container is `LLVMModuleRef`.
 Although *LLVM* allows for multiple modules per program, we will only need one.

-> [The instruction builder] is a helper object that makes it easy to generate LLVM instructions.
-Instances of [`LLVMBuilderRef`] keep track of the current place to insert instructions and has methods to create new instructions. [↗](http://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html#code-generation-setup)

 Also, we will of course need access to the AST from which to generate IR:

 ```swift